RoyZiO/phase-1-wk1-code-challenge/README.md

 - Moreover, I implemented the if...else method to assign a grade to the correct range of values, whereby marks over 79 were graded "A", between 60 to 78 graded "B", and so forth.

-- The program would then return a string value containing the grades of a student based on the marks they scored, with the result being "A" or "B" and so forth
+- The program would then return a string value containing the grades of a student based on the marks they scored, with the result being "A" or "B" and so forth.

+- Finally, use console.log(studentGrade()) to log in scored marks into the function, thereby determining the grade